EnriqueDoster/MEG_intro_stats_course/README.md

 * TBD

 ## Funding Information:
-The development of this tutorial was supported in part by USDA NIFA Grant No. 2018-51300-28563, University of Minnesota College of Veterinary Medicine, West Texas A&M University, and the State of Minnesota Agricultural Research, Education, Extension and Technology Transfer program.
+The development of this tutorial was supported in part by USDA NIFA Grant No. 2018-51300-28563, University of Minnesota College of Veterinary Medicine, The VERO Program at Texas A&M University and West Texas A&M University, and the State of Minnesota Agricultural Research, Education, Extension and Technology Transfer program.